wballard/starphleet/index.md

 ## Headquarters
-A headquarters is a git repository that instructs the phleet (one or more virtual machine instances) how to operate.
+A headquarters is a Git repository that instructs the phleet (one or more virtual machine instances) how to operate.
 Using git in this manner

 * Provides a versioned database of your configuation
 * Allows editing and working with your own tools